Overview

 Basic Usage

-method converts all lowercase characters to uppercase equivalents.
+The upcase method converts all lowercase characters to uppercase equivalents.
 ASCII characters a-z transform to A-Z, while non-ASCII characters follow Unicode case mapping rules.

 "hello".upcase # => "HELLO"